alexARC26/portfolio-classification-neural-networks/README.md

 The dataset was split into train (70%), validation (15%), and test (15%) sets.
 Nine models were evaluated:
 - **Classic ML**: Logistic Regression, Decision Tree, and Random Forest, each with PCA or HOG.
 - **CNNs**: Two sequential CNNs with varying depths.
-- **Transfer Learning**: Fine-tuned InceptionV3 pre-trained on ImageNet.
+- **Transfer Learning**: Fine-tuned CNN based on the InceptionV3 pre-trained on ImageNet.
 Hyperparameters were tuned using cross-validation.

 The notebooks are designed for seamless execution in Google Colab.
 They include integrated data downloads and all necessary dependencies, ensuring immediate reproducibility without additional setup.